SublimeText/TrailingSpaces/README.md

 ### Disabling highlighting for large files

-Highlighting may be disabled for large files, for it may cause slowiness.
+Highlighting may be disabled for large files, for it may cause slowness.
 The default threshold is around 1 million of characters.
 This is configurable (in "File Settings - User"); unit is number of chars:

 ``` js